ZJU-FAST-Lab/am_traj/README.md

 - The library implements a specific order of polynomial trajectory optimization.
 If higher or lower order is required, it is recommended to refer to our related papers, where the framework used in the library are described and analyzed more flexibly.

 - The self-developed toolkit "root_finder.hpp" used in this library is an portable substitution to the suggested modern univariate polynomial real-roots solver in our related paper.
 It is more efficient in our scene than the wide used [__TOMS493: Jenkins–Traub Algorithm__](https://en.wikipedia.org/wiki/Jenkins%E2%80%93Traub_algorithm).
-For detailed performance, please refered to the corresponding [repository](https://github.com/ZJU-FAST-Lab/Root-Finder).
+For detailed performance, please refer to the corresponding [repository](https://github.com/ZJU-FAST-Lab/Root-Finder).
 If efficiency is much more important to you, we suggest an closed-source solver [RS-ANewDsc](http://anewdsc.mpi-inf.mpg.de/) from Max Planck Institute for Informatics.

 - Currently, we only implement feasibilty checker for dynamic constraints.
 If only your constraints can be expressed in multivariate polynomial of trajectory or its higher derivatives.
 You can transform it into compatible format and utilize some functions in this library to accomplish simple yet solid check for it.